SouthForkResearch/SalmonidNetworkIBM/docs/Early Results.md

 including where the fish are (circles on the map, with areas proportional to the number of fish), what they're doing, size distribution over time, and where the current frame fits onto the overall population size plots.

+Two special reaches on the network are shown for convenience without realistic position or length: the "ocean reach" which represents the entire ocean, and the "migration reach" represents approximately 1,100 km of river from the lower end of this Upper Salmon network to the ocean.
+Both are visualized with placeholders to show how many fish are in each area at any given time.

 [![Video summary of the restoration scenario population](http://img.youtube.com/vi/XJc7mq6fKtA/0.jpg)](https://youtu.be/XJc7mq6fKtA "Full population details")